GaleJames-creator/gale-james/reference/webhook-definitions.md

 ## Secret

 A secret is a unique key that the service uses to sign webhook payloads sent to your endpoint URL.
 This cryptographic signature guarantees data integrity and confirms authenticity.
-You can view or update a webhook's secret in your account settings.
+You can reveal and rotate a webhook's secret in the Admin UI.
 Incorporate this secret into your endpoint's verification process to validate received payloads.

-You can reveal and rotate a webhook's secret in Admin UI.